Home » Wood Guide

 Walnut

-Black walnut is highly prized for its dark-colored, true heartwood.
-The sapwood is cream colored, while the heartwood ranges from light brown to a dark, almost chocolate colored brown, sometimes with hints of purple and with dark streaks.
-Most walnut wood has a straight grain, although wavy or curly grain does occur.
+The sapwood of walnut is cream colored, while the heartwood ranges from light brown to a dark, almost chocolate colored brown, sometimes with hints of purple and with dark streaks.
+Walnut sapwood can be darkened through a steaming process.
+Most walnut

 A strong, durable hardwood with a mostly straight grain.
 Its deep tones inspire a feeling of luxury.